Crypto’s bloodbath proves why Bitcoin is not ‘digital gold’

 Why?
 The most obvious answer is that the steep rise in the value of crypto that peaked in fall 2021 was not the product of investors soberly buying into the crypto thesis, and adopting Bitcoin as a long-term investment analogous to digital gold.
 Instead, it was a speculative mini-bubble, with speculators treating cryptocurrencies as juiced-up versions of Nasdaq stocks.
 And since most cryptocurrencies—including Bitcoin—have weak economic fundamentals (meaning their value depends mostly on what people think they’re worth, rather than on their use-value in the real world or any cash they generate), once that speculative bubble burst, there was nothing in particular to prop the value of these currencies up.

 To be sure, Bitcoin itself has now been around for more than a decade.
 People have seen it weather massive sell-offs and then rebound in value.
 And Bitcoin is still useful for illicit transactions and for people who need to do things like evade capital controls.
 So it will not be surprising to see Bitcoin stabilize here and eventually rebound, even as many other cryptocurrencies will disappear for good.
 (On Thursday, Bitcoin’s price was roughly flat, while stocks fell sharply.)
 But this sell-off, coming when it did, doesn’t just raise the question of whether the entire crypto market should be worth $1 trillion or more.
 It really raises the question of what cryptocurrencies are for, of what actual purpose they serve for most investors.
-If they’re not, with some exceptions (like Ethereum), actually useful as currencies, and they’re unreliable stores of value and not good hedges against inflation, what good are they?
+If they’re not, with some exceptions, actually useful as currencies, and they’re unreliable stores of value and not good hedges against inflation, what good are they?